Opening a Read-only Form

 When the preview form is used for any of the above, you may note that the preview forms are lacking.
 In order to meet your needs, we recommend instead that you try the following instead.

 - Preview the read-write form(s).
-Create a test applicant, log in, and access the read-write form as the applicant.
-Follow this tutorial for more information.
+Use the Preview Page button on the top right of any cycle page, or create a test applicant, log in, and access the read-write form as the applicant.

 - Create an offline version.
 The HTML/PDF previews will retain most of your formatting from the read-write forms, but will not include all possible responses to Option questions (ie. Checkbox, Radio, Single Select Drop Down).
 The preview will also not include the text fields, upload file buttons, drop down options, or table formats that would normally be available on screen.
 If you want to use the preview form to begin the process of creating an offline version, we recommend